-Not Defined-If not defined, this field defaults to the .01 field number, and it represents terms defined in the file entered in the "file" input parameter.
+• Not Defined-If not defined, this field defaults to the .01 field number, and it represents terms defined in the file entered in the "file" input parameter.

-- - o Entered as .01, it represents the terms defined in the

-file entered in the "file" input parameter.
+- Defined: - Entered as .01, it represents the terms defined in the file entered in the "file" input parameter. - o Otherwise, the field number entered must be a SET iref: (required) Internal reference for term/concept.

-Otherwise, the field number entered must be a SET OF CODES data type field in the file entered in the "file" input parameter.
+OF CODES data type field in the file entered in the "file" input parameter.